jimniels/blog/src/client/posts/2015-10-17-one-algorithm-to-rule-them-all.md

 ---
 title: One Algorithm to Rule Them All
 tags: thoughts
-summary: "The (unfortunate) thinking behind much of today’s tech: data uncovers patterns, patterns uncover fundamental laws, fundamental laws predict outcomes.
-Therefore, get lots and lots of data and you can predict outcomes, even in something as unpredictable as human behavior."
 ---

 During a recent Q&A session on Facebook, Mark Zuckerberg was asked a question by the famous cosmologist Stephen Hawking